LostArtefacts/TRX/README.md

 2. **Can we get HD textures?
 Reflections?
 Other graphical updates?**

     Eventually, probably yes.
-But first we need to decompile the renderer, which is going to take a while (can't give an estimate).
+Please see the road map to have a general idea what is currently being worked on.

 3. **Can we get braid in every level?
 Skyboxes?
 Flyby cameras?
 New animations? etc.**